Introduction to the Inquiry Team

 Junior Counsel to the Inquiry

 Faryma is Junior Counsel to the Inquiry.
-Following completion of her traineeship Faryma accepted a position as assistant public solicitor on the British Overseas Territory of St Helena where she practised both civil and criminal law.
-Faryma represented citizens in both the St Helena Magistrates Court and St Helena Supreme Court, against the St Helena government.
+After completing her traineeship Faryma accepted a position as assistant public solicitor on the British Overseas Territory of St Helena where she practised both civil and criminal law.
+Faryma represented citizens in both the St Helena Magistrates Court and St Helena Supreme Court, against the St Helena Government.